Personal impact to give your firm competitive advantage – the where and the what

 Why having a positive personal impact matters

 How we communicate ourselves and engage with others is pivotal to the relationships we build, especially in a services business such as a law firm when it is the people that make the difference.
-The technical knowledge and expertise are expected.
-When clients and prospective clients feel they like and trust people, they are more likely to do business with them, remain loyal (even if fees increase) and refer new clients.
+Technical knowledge and expertise are expected.
+When clients and prospective clients feel they like and trust people, they are more likely to do business with them, remain loyal (even if fees increase), and refer new clients.

 Trust and credibility are particularly important as lawyers are often resolving complex (and often personal) challenges for clients, so they want someone that they can engage with and they feel will keep them up-to-date, as well as get them the outcome they want.

 Most law firms can supply a raft of case studies with successful outcomes; it is how the people engage with clients that is the opportunity for real differentiation, even in business-to-business instances.